kuhchung/kuhchung.github.io/pages/hunters-notes/Barroth.md

 Keep piling damage on the claws, and he'll go down eventually.
 You'll get the hang of it!

 Good luck!

+## Your First Barroth
+Most people get walled in Moga Village's Barroth or their HR8 Barroth.
+There's an additional hurdle to jump over when fighting your first Barroth: your weapons are not very good yet!

+Your best options are weapons with good green sharpness.
+Basically, all of the Ludroth weapons are excellent at this point.
+Royal Claw, Spiral Lance, Ludroth Greatsword, even Ludroth Splashhammer.
+Whatever you use, make sure it has a reasonable amount of green sharpness, and bring whetstones!

 ## Lance Data
 Barroth's roar and long distance charge deal G1 blockstun.
 (TODO: link this to lance page when I write it.)